-I was reminded of this while texting Allison after the Homecoming Dance had ended on Saturday night.
+I was reminded of this while texting my teen after the Homecoming Dance had ended on Saturday night.
 “How’d it go?”
 I wrote.
-One of the first things she told me was that a party bus full of kids got busted for alcohol soon after it pulled up.
-Allison and the rest of the students waiting in line to get in saw police and principals talking to the driver, and personal belongings being taken off the bus.
+One of the first things she told me was that a party bus full of kids got busted for alcohol soon after it pulled up to the school, the site of the dance.
+She and the rest of the students waiting in line to get in saw police and principals talking to the driver, and personal belongings being taken off the bus.
 Later she told me it was sad that those kids had to be drunk before they ever arrived.
 I agree.
 While I don’t know if they drank first at an adult-supervised home party, I can’t help but wonder about that, and remember those we have heard about that make the news, and those that don’t make the news.
-Adult-supervised drinking goes on everywhere, from the rich doctor’s family who was indignant after police found private schooled teens passed out by their swimming pool, to the public school teens whose tragic car accident was fueled by drinking, drinking that is rumored to have begun hours earlier at a parents’ happy hour.
+Adult-supervised drinking goes on everywhere, from the rich doctor’s family who was indignant after police found private-schooled teens passed out by their swimming pool, to the public school teens whose tragic car accident was fueled by drinking, drinking that is rumored to have begun hours earlier at a parents’ happy hour.

 Don’t accept experimentation as “just part of growing up”, wrote Blow.